André Vidigal: Marítimo

 On 11 June 2021, Vidigal signed a three-year contract with Primeira Liga club Marítimo.
 He scored his first goal in his country's top flight on 16 August to open a 2–1 win at Belenenses SAD.
 Vidigal made 35 appearances in 2021–22 as Marítimo finished in 10th position.
 On 4 September 2022, he received a straight red card early in the second half of a 3–1 loss at Santa Clara.
 In 2022–23, Vidigal played 38 times, scoring eight goals but was unable to help prevent Marítimo suffering relegation, losing the play-offs to Estrela da Amadora on penalties.

 Stoke City

 Vidigal joined English Championship side Stoke City on 24 July 2023, signing a three-year contract for an undisclosed fee.
 He scored twice on his debut in a 4–1 win against Rotherham United on 5 August, and three later he scored the winning goal against West Bromwich Albion in the first round of the EFL Cup, adding the only goal against Watford on 19 August.
 He then drifted in and out of the team as the season progressed being mainly used as a substitute.
 He made 31 appearances for Stoke in 2023–24, scoring seven goals as the team avoided relegation finishing in 17th.
 Vidigal struggled for game time in 2024–25, only making ten Championship appearances, all as a substitute.
 Vidigal was not given a squad number by Mark Robins ahead of the 2025–26 season.
+He left Stoke by mutual consent in January 2026.

+Wycombe Wanderers

+Vidigal joined Wycombe Wanderers on 2 February 2026 following a trial period with the club.
+He was offered a new contract at the end of the season, but no deal was signed and he became a free agent.

+Alverca

+On 21 August 2026, Vidigal returned to the Portuguese top tier by signing with Alverca.